ahmedyehya92/BluetoothChat/README.md

-# Blue Chat
+# BluetoothChat
+BluetoothChat is a modified version of the BlueChat project (https://github.com/DavidGrath/BlueChat) that has been updated to work with Android SDK 33.
+It is a chat app that uses Bluetooth for communication between devices.
-I'm a bit fond of chat app projects, so I decided to make one using Bluetooth.
-I used the Google Sample for inspiration
+This project was created as a learning exercise to explore the implementation of a chat app using Bluetooth technology.
+It draws inspiration from the Google Sample for Bluetooth communication.

 ## Technologies Used
  - Android Bluetooth SDKs
  - Jetpack components like MVVM and LiveData
-A noteworthy mention is that I also used this project to learn Clean Architecture, something I feel I'll never walk back from.
-Also, I didn't use Room, everything's in memory.
+A notable aspect of this project is the use of Clean Architecture principles, which have been applied to improve the overall structure and maintainability of the codebase.
+However, please note that the app does not utilize Room for data persistence; all data is stored in memory.
+BluetoothChat aims to provide a simple and efficient way to communicate between devices using Bluetooth, while serving as a practical example of implementing Clean Architecture in an Android app.

 ## Screenshots
 ### Home No Chats